 When it comes to how to make an interactive quiz, it helps to have an idea of how each question will lead to the next – and on until the user’s results.

-Here’s my initial sketch for my ‘job interview’ quiz example:
+Here’s my initial sketch for a ‘job interview’ interactive quiz I created:

 Step 2: Set the stage